tobiasgerstenberg/webppl_tutorial/notes/3_doing_inference.md

 ```

 - First, make sure that you understand all the bits and pieces.
 - Condition on the fact that `"Tom"` beat `"Bill"`, and return the strength of `"Tom"`.
-(Note: The `beat` function takes teams as input (i.e. arrays).
+(Note: The `beat` function takes teams as input (i.e. two arrays of players).
 So even if the team only has one player, you still need to put that player into an array.)
 - For the inference options, please use the following: `var options = {{method: 'MCMC', kernel: 'MH', samples: 25000}`.
 This implements a Markov Chain Monte Carlo inference.
 - If all goes well, the `viz` function will output a density function.
 You can print out the mean of the distribution by using the `expectation()` function: `print('Expected strength: ' + expectation(dist))`